ronny7-code/Projects/README.md

 # Projects
-In this repo, I have uploaded my Java projects.
+<b>In this repo, I have uploaded my Java projects.</b>

+I have made projects using Core Java, JDBC, Java GUI(Swing), mySQL()database and other tools.